 But it's not as easy as it sounds.
 As the map slowly zooms out to expand the available playing area, stations pop up every now and then so you have to modify your lines to reach those stations or draw new ones.
 You'll need bridges and tunnels to take your trains across rivers, so that your metro isn't a bunch of inefficient disconnected branches.
 And stations can only hold so many passengers at once, so you've got to use your other tools such as carriages and new locomotives to keep up with passenger intake; if any one station stays at capacity for too long, you'll be forced to close down your metro.
 Which will happen sooner or later.

-All of the playable cities are based on cities featuring real-world metros with the exception of Auckland, allowing you to try your hand at reproducing (at least in spirit, anyway) the various iconic subways of the world.
-New cities are occasionally added based on player input, so if you live near a metro and it's not in the game, drop them a line!
+All but one of the playable cities are based on cities featuring real-world metros, allowing you to try your hand at reproducing (at least in spirit, anyway) the various iconic subways of the world.
+New cities are occasionally added based on player input; in November 2020, the game integrated the Mini Metro More mod and added Steam Workshop support and documentation for custom maps, allowing players to recreate any city they'd like.

 Playable cities and the systems they are based on, in order of unlock: